Goh Ka Im, Anand Raj, Irene Yong, Foong Pui Chi, Jess Ngo Hui Zhong, Boo Sha-Lyn

 Anand has experience of corporate and investment work and has extensive experience in all aspects of tax and revenue law advisory, structuring, planning, litigation, GST, transfer pricing, audit and investigation work.
 Anand has appeared as Counsel for taxpayers before all levels of the Malaysian courts and a substantial number of his cases have been reported.
 Anand has prepared and presented papers at domestic and international forums and has written articles and contributed to domestic and international tax and accounting journals on the subject.
 He is one of the authors of Bloomberg BNA's Business Operations in Malaysia.

 Anand has been recognised for his work as Tax counsel in, amongst others, successive editions of the International Tax Review, Asia Pacific Legal 500, Asialaw Profiles, Asialaw Leading Lawyers and Chambers Asia Pacific.
-Anand has also been listed in The International Who's Who Legal: Competition Lawyers for 2013, 2014, 2015 and 2016, and has been recognised for his work as Competition Counsel by the Global Competition Review, Chambers Asia Pacific and Asialaw Profiles.
+Anand has also been listed in The International Who's Who Legal: Competition Lawyers for 2013 to 2017 and in Who's Who Legal: Corporate Tax Lawyers 2016 and 2017, and has been recognised for his work as Competition Counsel by the Global Competition Review, Chambers Asia Pacific and Asialaw Profiles and also as the 2017 Asia Tax Disputes and Litigation Practice Leader of the Year by the International Tax Review.

 Irene Yong was admitted as an Advocate & Solicitor of the High Court of Malaya in 1999 after obtaining an LLB (Honours) degree from the University of London in 1997 and the Certificate in Legal Practice in 1998.
 In 2003, she completed her MBA at Warwick Business School, UK.
 Irene was a member of Shearn Delamore & Co.'s Tax and Revenue Practice Group from 1999 to 2002 and rejoined the practice group in 2004 after completing her MBA and practising as a foreign legal adviser in Singapore.
 She was admitted as a partner of Shearn Delamore & Co. in 2008.